soajs/soajs.deployer/README.md

 #### NGINX
-The configuration path of nginx is /etc/nginx/, if you have a custom location you can set the SOAJS_NX_LOC Please note that there is no need to do any configuration regarding SSL, it is done automatically when you set SOAJS_SSL_CONFIG
+The configuration path of nginx is /etc/nginx/, if you have a custom location you can set the SOAJS_NX_LOC

+The certificates path is /opt/soajs/certificates/ where you will find [dhparam.pem  fullchain.pem  privkey.pem]

+Please note that there is no need to do any configuration regarding SSL, it is done automatically when you set SOAJS_SSL_CONFIG

 ENV Variable | Description | Default | Example